Creating a great customer experience (CX) is important—but where do you start?

 NPS provides a convenient benchmark for your product’s success.
 Companies like Apple, Amazon, and Netflix have Net Promoter Scores in the 60-70 range.

 Net Promoter Score also provides a snapshot of customers who have problems (Detractors) and who love your product (Promoters).
 Answers to the open-ended follow-up question explain what you need to improve to turn your Detractors into Promoters.

 Because NPS is easy to report, it becomes a powerful benchmark.
 Executive teams can set a quarterly NPS goal and track whether that goal is met or not – a great first step in making your CX program data-driven.

 How to best leverage NPS surveys?

 Industry-leading organizations, from Southwest and USAA to Zappos and Amazon, utilize NPS.
 Moreover, NPS is a key metric for anyone looking to discover how their product or service is performing in the market.

 Brick-and-mortar stores measure NPS to understand how well their store experience is working, from the store layout to the customer service.
 Meanwhile, fast-growing startups can use NPS surveys to better segment customers and understand how their product can be refined to drive more growth.

 How to best create and deliver NPS surveys?

 Net Promoter Score surveys are quick and painless surveys, both for the company and the customer.
-The best way to create an NPS survey is to use an online service that specializes in NPS customer surveys.
+The best way to create an NPS survey is to use an NPS software solution like Delighted.